jing1tian/franky/README.md

 Thus, the callbacks might fire substantially after the reaction has fired, depending on the time it takes to execute them.

-In C++ you can additionally use lambdas to define more complex behaviours:
+In C++, you can additionally use lambdas to define more complex behaviours:

 ```c++
 auto motion = CartesianMotion(